cecab/pgtask/README.md

   "user_id": 359570
 }
 ```
-- To delete a question by id:
+- To delete a question by id, the response is 204 for a successful deletion and 202 in case ID was not found.
 ```shell
  % curl -v -X DELETE 'http://localhost:8080/questions/779'
 *   Trying 127.0.0.1:8080...